apache/mynewt-site/docs/os/tutorials/sensors/sensor_offboard_config.md

 ## Changing the Default Configuration for a Sensor

 This tutorial shows you how to change default configuration values for an off-board sensor.
-It continues with the example in the  [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_offboard_config.md) tutorial.
+It continues with the example in the  [Enabling an Off-Board Sensor in an Existing Application tutorial](/os/tutorials/sensors/sensor_offboard_config.md).

+** Note:** You can also follow most of the instructions in this tutorial to change the default configuration for an onboard sensor.
+The difference is that the BSP, instead of the sensor creator package, creates and configures the onboard sensor devices in the `hal_bsp.c` file.
+You should check the BSP to determine whether the default configuration for a sensor meets your application requirements.

 ### Prerequisite

-Complete the tasks described in the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_offboard_config.md) tutorial.
+Complete the tasks described in the [Enabling an Off-Board Sensor in an Existing Application tutorial](/os/tutorials/sensors/sensor_offboard_config.md).

 ### Overview on How to Initialize the Configuration Values for a Sensor